Shaneali01/shaneali01/README.md

-# Hi, I'm Syed San-e-Ali 👋
+# Hi, I'm Syed Shan-e-Ali 👋

 ## About Me
 I am a **MERN Stack Developer** passionate about building web and mobile applications.